SergioCalde/Angularv19/README.md

 - Learn about Form Validators.
 - Learn about error messages and how to show them.
 Learn how to add values to the form with reset.
 - Learn how to use a class to add custom validations to the form.
+- Learn how to add a dynamic form.
+How to create a reactive form array.
+And how to create and delete items in the array.